Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Templar's Verdict or

-Shield Bash is great for your team as well, allowing you to reduce
+Shield Bash is excellent for your team as well, allowing you to reduce permanently

-the damage of a target, or even multiple targets, by 15% permanently.
+the damage of a target, or even multiple targets, by 15%.

 Good Avatar Usage

-Avatar is your primary burst cooldown, which greatly enhances your
+Avatar is your primary burst cooldown, which significantly enhances your

 damage output and is almost crucial to being able to apply any pressure.